• Home

 Or, if you don’t mind being a 7-12 minute walk off-strip, the Ellis Island Casino & Brewery is where Lia stayed on her most recent trip to Las Vegas – it’s dirt-cheap and as a far as dirt-cheap hotels go, perfectly fine.

 That said: if you’re truly on a shoe-string budget, a hostel is the least expensive option for Las Vegas accommodation on the strip.
 There are two hostels that are just a block off the strip, averaging only $30/night.
-Sin City Hostel and Hostel Cat both have fun social events like drinking games, BBQ’s, bar crawls and more!
+Sin City Hostel and Bungalows Hostel both have fun social events like drinking games, BBQ’s, bar crawls and more!
 To get a great deal we recommend using Kayak to price-compare prices on hotels for your trip!

 Budget Las Vegas Accommodation in Downtown